 - An SAT score of a minimum of 500 in Critical Reading and 500 in Math OR ACT score of a minimum 22 in English/Reading and 22 in Math

-- A Test of Essential Academic Skills exam (TEAS V ®) score at or above the Proficient level or a minimum of 63 points (contact your local community college for a list of TEAS V ® testing dates)
+- A Test of Essential Academic Skills exam (TEAS V ®) score at or above the Proficient level or a minimum of 63 points (Click here for TEAS V registration information)

 - A completed application to the community college

 Students with 26 or more transferable college credit hours should contact the RIBN Student Success Advocate for eligibility requirements.

 We will begin accepting applications September 1st, 2015 for the RIBN class that begins fall semester 2016.
 All applications and supplemental items are due to the Student Success Advocate by March 1st, 2016.

 Please follow these instructions to apply during the application period:

 - Complete the designated community college admission application.
 Note: This is a different application than the Lenoir-Rhyne RIBN application.
 You must complete both the application for Lenoir-Rhyne RIBN and for the respective community college you will be attending.

 - Submit your official high school transcript, all official college transcripts, and official SAT or ACT scores to the community college admissions office by March 1st.

 - Complete the online RIBN admission application and send all high school transcripts, all official college transcripts, official SAT or ACT scores, and TEAS-V scores by March 1st to: